Genymobile/gnirehtet/DEVELOP.md

 just point to the buffer where they are stored.

-Each [`Client`] holds a [`Router`], responsible to send the packets to the right [`Route`], identified by these 4 properties available in the IP and transport headers:
+Each [`Client`] holds a [`Router`], responsible to send the packets to the right [`Connection`], identified by these 4 properties available in the IP and transport headers:

  - source address